schgab/WgWatch/README.md

 An interface has the following options:
 - `name` - has to match the name of the interface on the Mikrotik device
-- `quota` - the amount of traffic (in GiB) the interface is allowed to use in the specified time period
+- `quota` - the amount of data (in GiB) the interface is allowed to use in the specified time period
 - `period` - the time period (in whole days).
-After the period the traffic usage is reset
+After the period the data usage is reset
 - `action` - takes one of three possible values
   - `none` - nothing happens when the quota is exceeded
   - `shut` - the interface gets disabled when quota is exceeded
   - `auto` - same as shut, but the interface gets enabled after new period starts

+## Ignoring monitored interfaces
+Simply add `wgwatch-ignore` to the interface comment on the Mikrotik router.